 “How do you know it’s working?”

-It’s likely the #1 question asked to social media managers – and it doesn’t have to be difficult to answer.
+When is comes to social media ROI, this is likely the #1 question asked – and it doesn’t have to be difficult to answer.

 If you manage a Facebook Business Page, take note: